chjj/blessed/README.md

 - **ignoreLocked** - Array of keys in their full format (e.g. `C-c`) to ignore when keys are locked.
 Useful for creating a key that will *always* exit no matter whether the keys are locked.
+- **artificialCursor** - have blessed draw a custom cursor and hide the terminal cursor (experimental).
+- **cursorShape** - shape of the artificial cursor. can be: block, underline, or line.
+- **cursorBlink** - whether the artificial cursor blinks.
+- **cursorColor** - color of the artificial color. accepts any valid color value (null is default).

 ##### Properties: